VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 ## Plugin manager

-Right now the most popular plugin manager es [packer.nvim](https://github.com/wbthomason/packer.nvim).
-In here I'll show some basic usage example.
+Right now the most popular plugin manager is [packer.nvim](https://github.com/wbthomason/packer.nvim).
+I'll show some basic usage examples.

 First step is to install it from github.
 It just so happens we can do this using lua.
 In packer's documentation they show us how to do it.
 We add this to our config.